WAITING FOR ISON…

-We’re ALL waiting for Comet ISON to appear in the sky, but there is a LOT of rubbish being talked and written about it, so I decided to write a blog without all that stuff, to tell people what we will, and might, see at the end of 2013…!
+We’re ALL waiting for Comet ISON to appear in the sky in a couple of months time (if you have a big telescope you can actually see it now), but there is a LOT of rubbish being talked and written about it, so I decided to write a blog without all that stuff, to tell people what we will, and might, see at the end of 2013…!

 My main interest is Mars, but I’m fascinated by comets too.
 I have some great (and some not so great!!) memories of comet-observing.
 Back in 1985, after reading about it and waiting to see it since childhood, I finally had my first glimpse of Halley’s Comet on Bonfire Night (Nov 5th), standing in the middle of a sports field, with the smell of bonfire and fireworks smoke hanging in the air.
 It was only a tiny, fuzzy, out of focus ‘star’ in my binoculars but when I saw it for the first time it was an incredible experience.
 Halley never got particularly bright from the UK, but I watched it until the end of the following April, and was very sad to see it go, as I’m pretty sure I won’t still be around when it comes back in 2061…

 My next “big” comet was Comet Hyakutake, which took everyone by surprise in 1996 when it spread its long, loooong pale green tail across the sky like a banner.
 As I stood in the dakness of the countryside watching that, tracing the ridiculous length of its tail, I thought it was the best comet I would ever see -